joffrey-bion/gradle-github-changelog/README.md

 - the `GITHUB_USER` environment variable
 - the `githubUser` property of the `changelog` DSL (see below)

+If you're using the project property or the environment variable, and stick with the defaults, you don't even need to define the `changelog` extension at all in your gradle file.

 Here is the extension DSL with all options and their default values:

 ```groovy